 Once the MU Financial Aid Office has received your FAFSA results and other required forms, a financial aid package is developed and a financial aid award notification will be sent to you via email.
 The award notification will include the financial aid for which you are eligible and what you need to do to accept your award.
 For first year law students financial aid awards are usually available by mid-March.
 Continuing law students will receive their financial aid award notices in June.

 Receiving Your Financial Aid

 All financial aid received, except federal work-study, is applied directly to your MU account.
 This account is established in the Cashier’s Office once you are registered for classes.
 Your account consists of all tuition, fees, room and board (if you live in campus housing), books and any other University charges.
-Usually one-half of your aid is credited to your account for the fall semester and the other half is credited for the spring.
-More about how funds are applied to your account.
+Usually, one-half of your aid is credited to your account for the fall semester and the other half is credited for the spring.
+More information about how funds are applied to your account.

 Access to view your financial aid online requires that you grant e-consent in myZou.
 By granting